Welcome

 Login Required for Some Pages

 Some pages are restricted to resident access only.
-If you are a resident, please register (use the link at the upper left of this page) or click on the "Login" icon above and then click on "Register" to get a password.
-If you don't notice a response in your inbox within 24 hours check your spam folder.
-We need your name, street address, and e-mail address.
-The rest of the information is optional.
+If you are a resident, please register (use the link at the upper left of this page) or click on "Login" and then click "Register" to get a password.
+If you don't notice a response within 24 hours check your spam folder.
+We need your name, street address, and e-mail address; other information is optional.

 In addition to the HOA-maintained website that you are currently on, there is a second non-affiliated social website -- Nextdoor Turner Downs -- that many neighbors have joined and find useful.
 The site is restricted to residents of Turner Downs.

-NC State Law Requires Licensed Drivers Only Golf Carts
+NC State Law Requires Licensed Drivers on All Golf Carts and Other Motor Vehicles

 Only licensed vehicles driven by licensed drivers are legal for use on our roads.
 Other vehicles are prohibited and may be ticketed by the Sheriff.
-Golf carts must have lights and be registered in the county to be driven and then only by licensed drivers.
-Please help keep our neighborhood safe by following the speed limits and laws.
-If you see laws being broken and are so inclined, do not hesitate to call the Sheriff's office (919.856.6900).
+Golf carts must have lights and be registered in Wake County to be driven and then only by licensed drivers.
+If you see laws being broken and are so inclined, call the Sheriff's office (919.856.6900).

 Barking Dogs